watch video

 an active agent

 Clontent is a Slack-integrated content design agent built on Claude.
-Rather than asking designers and engineers to read a style guide, Clontent embeds the guidelines directly into product conversations and can ship string changes through a pull request.
+Instead of asking teams to consult a style guide, it surfaces Anthropic’s guidelines directly in the workflow and can propose string changes through a pull request—reducing the path from review to shipped change to about fifteen minutes.

 Chelsea Larsson